 “If you look at all the big corporate restaurants, they all have one thing in common — there are rules and everyone sticks to them,” says Sullivan.
 “Everything is documented, and they run reports and analyses regularly to make sure everything is running efficiently.”

 In fact, once you’ve outlined the processes and procedures that define your restaurant operation, it’s a good idea to collect them into two working documents:

 - Standard operating procedures (SOPs): This is the master copy of your processes and procedures for every area of your operation; include in this roundup any regulatory, health or licensing procedures that your operation must follow so your SOP document is complete

-- Staff training manuals: This can be a single manual or BOH/FOH specific manuals, depending on the size and demands of your operation; include all human resources-related documents in your training manuals to give employees a single point of reference for all employment-related information
+- Staff training manuals: This can be a single manual or BOH/FOH specific manuals, depending on the size and demands of your operation; include all human resources-related documents in your training manuals, such as an employee handbook, to give employees a single point of reference for all employment-related information

 Having SOPs and staff training manuals in place makes your next step, which is training staff, far easier.